1974 ⋅ The Way it all Began 1 Starter, 1 Finisher — 100%

-Unfazed by the stifling heat (114° recorded in El Dorado Canyon), Mary Hammes of Fort Worth, Texas, on June 27th became the first non-Californian (man or woman) to win the Western States.
+Unfazed by the stifling heat (114° recorded in El Dorado Canyon) on June 27th, Mary Hammes of Fort Worth, TX, became the first non-Californian (man or woman) to win the Western States.
 Herb Tanzer overtook Steve Warshawer in the last six miles to win overall.

 1988 ⋅ Granite Chief Trail Granted 341 Starters, 250 Finishers — 73.5%

 Pursuant to Congressional guidance, the U.S. Forest Service granted permission for the Western States Endurance Run to continue forever its historic use of the trail within the Granite Chief Wilderness Area.
 This decision culminated four years of negotiation and appeal, led by Antonio Rossmann.